Why Screenwriters Need to Move to LA

 The Top 5 Reasons Why Screenwriters Quit

 As the owner of Screenplay Readers, interacting with dozens of writers on a daily basis, I’ve seen it time and time again – screenwriters simply giving up, and getting out of the business.
-It’s always a bit discouraging to see talented folks, and folks with potential, simply throwing in the towel when it comes to … Read more
+It’s always a bit discouraging to see talented folks, and folks with potential, simply throwing in the … Read more

 A Screenwriter’s Guide to Networking at Hollywood Parties